 You're reading this from your phone in a rare moment.
 Maybe lost, definitely searching.
 And you feel…

 When you strip everything away, you feel like you’re suffocating in slow motion.
 Like you’re watching yourself live this perfectly acceptable life while the real you is pressed against glass, screaming to get out.
+The world is burning and you're supposed to just keep going, and scrolling, and pretending?

 But in the quiet moments—usually at some moonlit hour when you can't sleep, or when you’re walking home and the city feels especially hollow—you feel this devastating homesickness for a life you’ve never lived.
 A grief, a longing, a wild hope for a life and reality and world that are so much more than this.